mikepruett3/go-launcher/README.md

 go run ./main.go
 ```

-The resulting executable & config.yaml file can be placed in your system or user path.
+The resulting executable can be placed in your system or user path.

 ## Configuration